1Department of Medicine,

 Importantly, E0771-Ova cells treated with MEKi exhibited increased H2Kb-SIINFEKL staining, which suggests that MEKi treatment upregulates functional antigen presentation by MHC-I in E0771 cells [Figure 2B].

-In order to determine whether MEKi-induced PD-L1 and MHC-I are STAT dependent, MMTV-Neu cells were treated with siRNAs targeting STAT1/3/5a or a non-targeting control prior to vehicle or MEKi [Supplemental Figure 1].
+In order to determine whether MEKi-induced PD-L1 and MHC-I are STAT dependent, MMTV-Neu cells were treated with siRNAs targeting STAT1/3/5a or a non-targeting control prior to vehicle or MEKi [Supplementary Figure 1].
 Interestingly, MMTV-Neu MHC-I and PD-L1 expression levels were strongly down-regulated in the siSTAT1 treated samples, and to a lesser degree in the siSTAT5a samples [Figure 3A].
 A similar trend was observed for MHC-I expression in E0771 cells co-treated with siSTAT1/5 and MEKi, which suggests a similar dependence upon STAT1/5 activation [Figure 3B].
-Importantly, STAT knockdowns did not affect basal MHC-I or PD-L1 expression in either MMTV-Neu or E0771 cells [Supplemental Figure 2].
+Importantly, STAT knockdowns did not affect basal MHC-I or PD-L1 expression in either MMTV-Neu or E0771 cells [Supplementary Figure 2].

 Figure 3.
 MEKi-induced MHC-I & PD-L1 expression are STAT dependent in MMTV-Neu and E0771 cells.
 A: MMTV-Neu cells were reverse transfected with siRNAs against a non-targeting control (siNTC), STAT1, STAT3, or STAT5a prior to treatment with or without trametinib (50 nM; MEKi) for 72 h prior to flow cytometry analysis for MHC-I (H2Kq) and PD-L1 expression; (n = 3); B: E0771 cells were similarly transfected and treated as in A prior to flow cytometry analysis for MHC-I (H2Kb).
 MEKi: MEK inhibition; DMSO: dimethylsulfoxide

 Previous reports have suggested a direct link between MEK-ERK and Janus kinases (JAK) upstream of STAT activation in various cancer cells[14,22].
-We initially tested a panel of JAK inhibitors including the JAK1/2 inhibitor ruxolitinib, JAK1-specific itacinib, and JAK2-specific BSK805 [Figure 4A; Supplemental Figure 3].
+We initially tested a panel of JAK inhibitors including the JAK1/2 inhibitor ruxolitinib, JAK1-specific itacinib, and JAK2-specific BSK805 [Figure 4A; Supplementary Figure 3].
 Interestingly, JAK inhibitors decreased basal STAT1 expression and STAT3 activation levels compared to vehicle treated controls but exhibited no effect on MEKi-induced STAT activation in MMTV-Neu cells [Figure 4A].
 Conversely, ruxolitinib co-treatment with MEKi reduced STAT3 activation in E0771, 4T1, and EMT6 cell lines [Figure 4B].
 Importantly, STAT5 activation was also inhibited by ruxolitinib in cell lines where activation of STAT5 was detectable.
 These data suggest that MEKi-induced activation of STAT3/5 utilize different mechanisms in MMTV-Neu cells compared to other murine mammary cancer cell lines.

 Figure 4.
 MMTV-Neu cells exhibit insensitivity to JAK inhibitors compared to other murine mammary cancer cell lines.
 A: immunoblot analysis of MMTV-Neu cells treated with or without trametinib (50 nM; MEKi) and/or Ruxolitinib (1 µM; Rux) for 48 h prior to lysis; B: immunoblot analysis of E0771, EMT6, and 4T1 cells treated as in A. MEKi: MEK inhibition

 One potential explanation for the variation between the other murine mammary cancer cell lines and MMTV-Neu cells is the expression of rat Neu (ErbB2/Her2) receptor.
 In order to evaluate whether ErbB2 activity affects MEKi-treatment induced STAT activation, we co-treated MMTV-Neu cells with MEKi and erlotinib (EGFR/ErbB1 inhibitor) or MEKi and lapatinib (ErbB1 and ErbB2/Neu inhibitor).
 Erlotinib co-treatment modestly inhibited STAT activation; however, lapatinib co-treatment completely ablated MEKi-induced STAT activation to basal levels, which suggests that STAT activation in response to MEKi treatment is dependent upon ErbB2 receptor activity [Figure 5A].
 Importantly, neither erlotinib or lapatinib co-treatment affected MEKi-induced STAT activation in 4T1, EMT6, or E0771 cells [Figure 5B-D].
 Next, we tested whether inhibition of ErbB family receptors would affect MHC-I and PD-L1 expression.
-Basal MHC-I and PD-L1 expression levels were unaffected by erlotinib or lapatinib treatment [Supplemental Figure 4].
+Basal MHC-I and PD-L1 expression levels were unaffected by erlotinib or lapatinib treatment [Supplementary Figure 4].
 Importantly, PD-L1 and MHC-I expression were significantly reduced in MMTV-Neu cells co-treated with MEKi and erlotinib [Figure 6A and B].
 Similar to the effects of lapatinib co-treatment upon STAT activation, MEKi-lapatinib combination treatment completely ablated MHC-I and PD-L1 expression, which further suggests that MEKi induces MHC-I and PD-L1 expression in a STAT and ErbB family receptor dependent manner [Figure 6A and B].

 Figure 5.
 ErbB family signaling bypasses JAK activation in MMTV-Neu cells.
 A-D: immunoblot analysis of MMTV-Neu (A), E0771 (B), EMT6 (C), and 4T1 (D) cells treated with or without trametinib (50 nM; MEKi) along with Erlotinib (0.5 µM) or Lapatinib (0.1 µM) for 48 h prior to lysis.
 MEKi: MEK inhibition